Note: all bus fares increasing again from 12 April 2026, see fare increases. This page reflects the new fare structure.

 Truro including Tresillian, Playing Place, Carnon Downs, Chacewater, Threemilestone, Trispen, St Erme

 Town All Day: this ticket enables the passenger to travel on an unlimited number of journeys within the town for one day.
-Prices from 1 January 2025 are £5.50 for an adult, £4.00 for U19.
+Prices from 12 April 2026 will be £7.00 for an adult; £4.50 for U19.
 The ticket can be purchased from the driver or through a bus operator app.

-Town All Week: this ticket enables the passenger to travel on an unlimited number of journeys within the town for one week (7 consecutive days) for £22.00 for an adult, £16.00 for U19.
+Town All Week: this ticket enables the passenger to travel on an unlimited number of journeys within the town for one week (7 consecutive days).
+Prices from 12 April 2026 will be £28.00 for an adult; £18.00 for U19.
 The ticket can be purchased from the driver or through a bus operator app.

 Recommendations

 For the very occasional adult passenger, taking a single journey, the simplest is to tap on and tap off for your one journey.
 You will be charged the single fare for the journey.
-See further information on tap and cap.
+However, see my latest advice on tap and cap.
 For persons under 19 years, on short journeys, you should purchase your ticket from the driver, but for longer journeys you will pay the same as an adult and can use tap and cap if more convenient.

 For under 19s, it is probably not worth considering any of the bundle prices.
 Many under-19s may have a Truro and Penwith College or Callywith College pass making the purchase of these bundle options unnecessary.